rp42/moneyguru/README.md

 up-to-date and "in your face".
 This allows you to constantly make informed decision rather than doing so periodically.

+# Unmaintained

+This project has been on life support for a while, but I still maintained it because I still used it.
+Not any more.

+As I write in the context of [my new primary (very niche) project](https://collapseos.org), I believe that current modern technology is unsustainable, lacks resilience, and is on course for collapse within the decade (or two.
+I tend to be overly pessimistic).
+I'm in the process of severing my ties to it and I've reverted to physical paper accounting.
+Simplicity over efficiency feels good.

+This makes this project unmaintained.
+It was in the middle of a rewrite that was going well, but still had some problems compared to the 2.13.1 release.

+Users, until you find a replacement, I recommend that you use 2.13.1.

+If anyone wants to fork this, please do!
+If it looks good, I'll be happy to link to the fork.
+I think it would be a good idea to change the name.

+If the forker is more of a Python person, she would probably want to fork from 2.11.
+If she prefers C, then she can fork from master.

 # The great C rewrite

 If you look at recent commits in this project, you'll notice that there a